dannycahyo/systems-design/README.md

 - `rate-limiting/`: Demonstrates the concept of rate limiting and its implementation.
 - `key-value-store/`: Demonstrates the concept of key-value stores and their use cases in system design.
 - `publish-subscribe-pattern/`: Demonstrates the publish-subscribe pattern and its implementation.
+- `leader-election/`: Demonstrates the concept of leader election and consensus algorithms in distributed systems.

 ## Usage